dfan/personalweb/content/projects.md

 description = "projects"
 +++

+{{% portfolio image="/images/portfolio/coming_soon.png" alt="CVPR 2021" %}}
+### Shot Contrastive Semi-Supervised Learning for Scene Boundary Detection
+Scenes are critical to long-form video understanding as they delineate semantic progression.
+Localization of scenes is an important problem that is foundational to higher-level tasks in video understanding.
+Movies are particularly interesting as they are longer, more semantically complicated, and more visually challenging compared to most video datasets which contain clean short videos.

+We present a novel pretext task that exploits invariance in the shot-based scene structure of movies to learn a better representation via self-supervised contrastive learning.
+Using this representation, we are able to beat previous state-of-art on MovieNet by 6 AP points while running 7x faster and using 9x fewer parameters.
+In addition, we present a new dataset for a downstream application called advertisement cuepoint insertion.

+[Paper], [Project page], [Code]
+{{% /portfolio %}}

 {{% portfolio image="/images/portfolio/oasis.png" alt="CVPR 2020" %}}
 ### OASIS: A Large-Scale Dataset for Single-Image 3D in the Wild
 Lack of high-quality, diverse, and large-scale data impedes research in many fields, including single-image 3D vision.
 For my senior thesis, I helped create OASIS, a large-scale dataset for single-image 3D in the wild.
 I implemented a pipeline for crowdsourcing dense pixel-wise 3D ground truths from sparse annotations, and quality control mechanisms to ensure annotation consistency.